General Education

 Total Units | 9 |

 Climate change and environmental inequality will affect every part of our lives and those of families, and communities.
-Sustainability and Climate Change brings together ethics, history, and the natural and social sciences to collectively imagine and design the solutions our society needs.
+Sustainability and Resilience brings together ethics, history, and the natural and social sciences to collectively imagine and design the solutions our society needs.

-Some of these courses may be used toward the Sustainability and Climate Change GE Minor.
+Some of these courses may be used toward the Sustainability and Resilience GE Minor.

 Course | Title | Units |